18 March 2025

 Designed by Norfolk-based WPA Architects, the expansion includes an inviting outdoor terrace, providing additional workspace during pleasant weather.
 The new entrance, now facing the museum, enhances accessibility and creates a welcoming atmosphere.

-Already open to the public, the Perry Glass Studio will continue to offer ongoing hot glass classes, studio sales and ever-popular “Glass After Dark” events, ensuring it remains a top cultural destination in Norfolk.
+The Perry Glass Studio will continue to offer ongoing hot glass classes, studio sales and ever-popular “Glass After Dark” events, ensuring it remains a top cultural destination in Norfolk.

 You May Also Like